GCdePaula/cartesi-paio/README.md

 ## Sequencer frontend

 The frontend is the component in the sequencer that receives user transactions.
-Think that, in some frequency, this component yields a bunch of unordered `SignedTransaction`.
+Think that, in some frequency, this component yields a list of `SignedTransaction`.

 There are many kinds of sequencer front end:
 * In a centralized sequencer, users send transactions to the sequencer through a “submit endpoint”.